Behavioral Health: A Guide To Monitor And Manage

 There are only two basic types of behavioral health.
 Any guess?
 Yes, you did it right, they are just good and bad.
 Simple right?

 Engaging in behaviors or activities, that help one to attain or achieve an ideal mental and physical balance is called “good behavioral health”.
-These activities include following a healthy diet, exercising, socially engaging with positive people, and taking required steps to control and manage an existing disease or injury.
+These activities include following a healthy diet, exercising, socially engaging with positive people, and taking the required steps to control and manage an existing disease or injury.

 On the other hand, bad or poor behavioral health are behaviors that impact negatively an individual’s well-being.
 In many cases, this includes behaviors connected with mental illness such as disordered eating, substance use, social isolation, etc.